Harassment Policy (Administrative/Support Staff and Students) as per the VWU Policy and Procedure Handbook

 If a mutually agreeable resolution is not achieved, the person bringing the complaint may elect to bring a formal complaint.

-A formal complaint of harassment against a member of the University community (faculty, staff, or student) begins with a meeting of the person bringing the complaint, and that person's supervisor, the vice president in charge of that person's department, or, in the case of a student, the Vice President for Campus Life and Operational Management or the Director of Residence Life.
+A formal complaint of harassment against a member of the University community (faculty, staff, or student) begins with a meeting of the person bringing the complaint, and that person's supervisor, the vice president in charge of that person's department, or, in the case of a student, the Senior Vice President or the Director of Residence Life.
 To this meeting, the complainant brings a written and signed statement of the complaint.

 The supervisor/vice president, in conjunction with the Director of Human Resources, shall plan a meeting with the accused administrative/support staff member/student to discuss the charge.
 The alleged offender shall receive a copy of the written complaint.
 If the administrative/support staff/student requests, and the complainant agrees, the complainant may meet with the alleged offender at an appropriate stage of the investigation.
 This meeting shall take place in the presence of the supervisor/vice president, the Director of Human Resources, and/or an appropriate designee.
 If the alleged offender claims to be innocent of the charge, he/she shall state this in writing to the supervisor/vice president.